osiz-blockchainapp/mica-hCoinSandbox/docs/releases/october-2019.rst

 The new storage backend uses a different file format for context files, which contain chain data.
-As a result, a mainnet node in archive mode requires less than 40GB disk space, compared to more than 200GB before that.
+As a result, a mainnet node in archive mode requires less than 40Gb disk space, compared to more than 200Gb before that.

-To upgrade a mainnet node which is **in archive mode**, you need to bootstrap from scratch (delete the old context and store folders in the ``.tezos-node`` data directory, otherwise the node will not start).
-The synchronization process usually takes a few days.
+To upgrade a mainnet node which is **in archive mode**, you need to bootstrap from scratch.
+This usually takes a few days.
 Don't forget to run your node with ``--history-mode=archive`` as this setting will be lost.

 To upgrade a mainnet node which is **not in archive mode**, export a